I’m a Celebrity…Get Me Out of Here! - who left ITV show last night & how to catch up

 I’m a Celebrity…Get Me Out of Here!
-Second contestant leaves the jungle - how to catch up & who’s left in
+Third contestant leaves the jungle - how to catch up & who’s left in

-The second contestant on this year’s I’m a Celebrity…Get Me Out of Here!
+The third contestant on this year’s I’m a Celebrity…Get Me Out of Here!
 Has left the jungle - find out who walked and who is still in the running

-I’m A Celebrity…Get Me Out Of Here! is back again with Ant and Dec at the helm to mark the series’ 20th year on air.
-This series is extra special as this year’s celebs returned to Australia for the first time since the coronavirus pandemic.
+I’m a Celebrity…Get Me Out Of Here! returns with Ant and Dec at the helm to mark the series’ 20th year on air.
+This series is extra special as this year’s cast have returned to Australia for the first time since the coronavirus pandemic.

 Among the famous faces entering the jungle are 80s pop sensation Boy George and England Rugby Union star Mike Tindall MBE.
 ITV also finally snapped up former Radio 1 DJ Chris Moyles after years of trying to sign him and Jill Scott - who retired from professional football after England’s heroic Euro 2022 win - is also taking part in this year’s series.